 SQL

-Financial Analysts who learn SQL can utilize tools for financial analysis.
-One of the key uses of SQL in finance is working within relational databases or building their own financial data database.
+Financial Analysts who learn SQL can leverage tools for financial analysis.
+One of the key uses of SQL in finance is working within relational databases or building their own financial data databases.
 To learn SQL and other data science programming languages, you can enroll in Noble Desktop's FinTech Bootcamp.
 In this bootcamp, students learn SQL and Python to develop a well-rounded portfolio of data science and financial analysis projects.

 Microsoft Excel